 - You may need to bring jackets, coats, and other winter gear depending on the weather.
 It’s best to check the weather before visiting so you know what to expect.
 Wearing layers may be wise, as you can easily warm up throughout the day, especially while hiking.

-It is important to note that Zion’s southern and eastern entrances are open year-round, but Zion’s Kolob Canyon entrance as well as Kolob Terrace Road close every winter.
+It is important to note that Zion’s southern and eastern entrances are open year-round, but Zion’s Kolob Canyons entrance as well as Kolob Terrace Road close every winter.

 Before visiting the park, it is always best to check the website for any closures.

-- Check out Can You Drive In Zion?
-(What You Need To Know).
+DON’T MISS: Can You Drive In Zion National Park?
+(What You Need To Know)

 Zion in the spring is known for its full waterfalls along the Emerald Pool trails, desert wildflowers, and cooler temperatures, especially in the evenings and early mornings.